Thimoteus/purescript-optlicative/README.md

 ```

 The important part is the `Commando` typeclass constraint.
 It applies only to
-a certain class of rows -- similar to homogenous rows, but generalized.
-Let's
+a certain class of rows -- similar to homogenous rows, but a bit more generalized
-look at an example:
+than what usually comes to mind.
+Let's look at an example:

 ```
 type MyHelpRow =